google/santa/docs/development/sync-protocol.md

 ##### Rules Objects

-:warning Rule objects must have one of either the `identifier` or `sha256` fields.
+:warning: Rule objects must have one of either the `identifier` or `sha256` fields.
 The `sha256` field is supported for backwards compatability.

 | Key | Required | Type | Meaning | Example Value |
 |---|---|---|---|---|